Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: FIM of Transcritical Bifurcations

-The first entry in the FIM is $\left(\frac{\partial y}{\partial r}\right)^2$ which is $\mathcal{O}(t^0)$.
+In the limit $t\rightarrow \infty$, this approaches $\frac {t^4}{t^4}$ which is order $\mathcal{O}(t^0)$.
 This implies that the leading eigenvector of transcritical bifurcations will be relevant, not hyperrelevant like for all other forms of bifurcations considered here.
 It is tempting to speculate that the topological interpretation of this quirk in the algebra stems from the unique flow-field around transcritical bifurcations.
 For $r<0$, the vector field has a negative-positive-negative pattern; for $r>0$ this negative-positive-negative pattern is duplicated, just with an unstable equilibrium at $y=0$ which had been stable before.
 Only at the critical value itself ($r=0$) is there a topological inhomogeneity.
 The other bifurcations have fundamentally different flow-fields on either side of the critical value, and thus, perhaps, their bifurcation parameters acquire hyper-relevance rather than simply relevance.
 Further study is needed to prove this conjecture.